LycheeOrg/LycheeOrg.github.io/docs/contributions.md

 If you discover a security vulnerability within Lychee, please contact us directly on [Gitter][2].
 All security vulnerabilities will be promptly addressed.

 ## Core Development Discussion

 You may propose new features or improvements of existing Lychee behavior in the [issue board][1].
 If you propose a new feature, please be willing to implement at least some of the code that would be needed to complete the feature.

+## Joining the Team

+You would like to support Lychee and help us to push it further?
+Join the team!
+Your passion towards Lychee will be measured by how active you are on the project.
+A minimum of 3 pull request merged is to be expected before recieving the invitation.
+However exceptions may apply (e.g. you want to rewrite 100% of the front-end to VueJS).

+Contact us on [Gitter][2] if you would like to know more! :)

 ## How to properly submit a pull-request to Lychee?